omnibond/ccRender/README.rst

     modules
     startup

-Then pip install ccRender into the modules folder
+Then open up command panel as Administrator and pip install ccRender into the modules folder

 ::